What is a tomahawk steak? It is the steak that, when I close my eyes, I imagine Fred Flintstone eating!

 The tomahawk is the behemoth of the steak world, and only the bravest should tackle him alone!

-Remember, be sure to watch over this prized tomahawk when grilling, not only so that you grill it to perfection, but to prevent pesky pets from making a grab.
+Remember, be sure to watch over this prized cut when grilling, not only so that you grill it to perfection, but to prevent pesky pets from making a grab.

-Let us know in the comments below just how much you love this steak, whether you think it is worth it, and how you get on with our favorite tomahawk recipes.
+Let us know in the comments below just how much you love this steak, whether you think it is worth the cost, and how you get on with our favorite recipes.